tendermint/tendermint/spec/consensus/light-client.md

     // returns the set of validators from the given validator set that committed the block func signers(commit Commit, validatorSet ValidatorSet) []Validator

+    // return the voting power the validators in v1 have according to their voting power in set V2 func votingPowerIn(v1 []Validator, v2 ValidatorSet) int64

+    // add this state as trusted to the store func add(store Store, trustedState TrustedState) error

+    // retrieve the trusted state at given height if it exists (error = nil)
+    // return an error if there are no trusted state for the given height
+    // if height = 0, return the latest trusted state func get(store Store, height int64) (TrustedState, error)
 ```

 ### Tendermint Failure Model